-Resting your eyes and getting plenty of sleep can help reduce eye floaters and minimize symptoms of eye strain.
+Resting your eyes and getting plenty of sleep can reduce eye floaters and minimize eye strain.

-Prolonged use of a computer or digital device and exposure to harsh light can lead to eye strain and the appearance of eye floaters.8
+Prolonged computer or digital device use and exposure to harsh light can lead to eye strain.
+It can also lead to the appearance of eye floaters.8

 Strategies for minimizing eye strain include: